akramhussein/SimpleHDR/README.md

 Simple HDR
 =========

-This project adds additional functionality to Pangolin (developed by Steven Lovegrove (@stevenlovegrove) to capture HDR images and video.
+This project incorporates additional functionality to Pangolin developed by Steven Lovegrove (@stevenlovegrove) to allow for greater control of firewire cameras and to enable the capture HDR images and video.

 An example of these additions can be found in the examples/SimpleHDR.